Trinity College, Perth: CBC Perth and St Patrick's Boys School

 By the end of 1961, Trinity College was nearing completion.
 CBC Perth closed and when St Patrick's closed two years later the two schools became one.

 Trinity

 In 1962, Trinity opened as a day school with 830 boys.
 The official opening was held on 25 March 1962.
 The school had a new crest and motto, and retained the colours and the honour boards of CBC Perth which were raised in 1938.
 Trinity dominated Association Catholic Colleges sporting events.
-In 1968, Trinity joined the PSA and the manful rivalry with Aquinas, the old foe, entered a level playing field.
+In 1968, Trinity joined the PSA and the manful rivalry with Aquinas College, entered a level playing field.
 In 1972, Trinity won the PSA athletics carnival ending a seven-year winning streak by Aquinas.
-In the years ahead, coaches and students at Aquinas responded with the call, "Beat Trinity!"
+In the years ahead, coaches and students at Aquinas College responded with the call, "Beat Trinity!"